Data Vault 2.0 with dbt

 The materialization of models can be defined at different configuration levels.
 This allows fast prototyping with views and switching to materialized tables if necessary for performance reasons.

-But how can Data Vault 2.0 be implemented in dbt?
+But how can we implement Data Vault 2.0 with dbt?
 The most important part for using Data Vault 2.0 is the ability to define and use macros.
 Macros can be called in models and then generate into that macro additional SQL or even the entire SQL code.

 For example, you could create a macro to generate a hub that gets the source/staging model as an input parameter, as well as the specification of the columns for the business key(s), load date and record source.
 The sql code for the hub is then generated dynamically from this.
 The advantage of this is that a change to the macro would directly affect each individual hub, which greatly improves maintainability.

 At this point, you also gain huge benefits from the active open-source community around dbt.
-There are many open-source packages with which dbt can be extended.
+There are many open-source packages with which it can be extended.

-There are also already some packages that are perfect for using data vault 2.0.
+There are also already some packages that are perfect for using Data Vault 2.0 with dbt.

 We at Scalefree are currently developing an open-source dbt package that provides macros to translate a Data Vault model “on paper”, to actual tables and views like Hubs, Links, Satellites and more.
 Subscribe to our Newsletter to get notified as soon as it’s available.